You are here

 There are many updates that are beneficial to you as a tech that do not meet the CEU criteria "CPS Technical Content".
+They would meet the Community Education (option 3) requirement.
 You only need 6 CEUs in a 2-year certification cycle so please do go and learn, even if you don't earn CPS CEUs!

 Examples of content that would qualify: